-Hiking the Likeke Falls Trail on Oʻahu
+Hiking the Likeke Falls Trail on Oʻahu, Hawaiʻi

 Distance: 0.9 miles / 1.4 km

-The second reason is that Likeke Falls is as good of a guarantee as it gets, meaning the falls will be flowing year-round, as it is spring-fed, not rain-fed.
+Finally, Likeke Falls is as good of a guarantee as it gets, meaning the waterfall will be flowing year-round, as it is spring-fed, not rain-fed.
+This is something to keep in mind about waterfalls across Hawaiʻi because what you see in photos may not reflect the current conditions, depending on the time of year.

 Likeke Falls Trailhead Parking